johann-solo/oliveandmango.github.io/_posts/blog/2017-01-08-garlic-maple-carrots.md

 1. Preheat oven to 425 degrees

-1. In a large bowl whisk oil, Dijon mustard, sugar, salt and pepper and mix well and then toss sliced carrots in bowl until well coated
+1. In a large bowl whisk oil, Dijon mustard, thyme, sugar, salt and pepper and mix well and then toss sliced carrots in bowl until well coated

 1. Line 2 baking sheets with parchment and spread carrots on sheet and drizzle with excess oil from bowl.

 1. Roast for 20 minutes tossing once  half way

-1. Meanwhile in a small pan heat up the butter and sauté on medium until it start to gently bubble then add the garlic until garlic begins to take some colour.
-Remove from heat and remove the pieces of garlic with a slotted spoon.
+1. Meanwhile in a small pan heat up the butter and sauté on medium until it start to gently bubble and turn a light golden brown then add the garlic until garlic begins to take some colour.
+Remove from heat and remove the pieces of garlic with a slotted spoon (you just want the butter to be infused with garlic flavour).
 Stir into the butter the maple syrup (or honey or sugar depending on what you have available) and set aside

 1. Once you have removed the carrots after the 20 minutes place all the carrots on the one sheet and drizzle brown butter garlic maple mixture over them and toss.
 Put them back into the oven to roast for another 10 minutes or so or until the edges start to caramelize.
 Remove from oven and let stand for a few minutes and serve.